oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * satisfies the "CSAF post-processor" conformance profile.
 * adds, deletes or modifies at least one property, array, object or value of a property or item of an array.
-* does not emit any objects, properties, or values which, according to section 9, are intended to be produced only by CSAF translators.
+* does not emit any objects, properties, or values which, according to section [sec](#conformance), are intended to be produced only by CSAF translators.
 * satisfies the normative requirements given below.

 The resulting modified document: